 When it comes to partying, Europe is where it's at.
-From music fests and carnivals to medieval fairs, we help you find your favourite European summer festival this September.
+From music fests and carnivals to medieval fairs, find your (next) favourite European summer festival here.

 Experience European culture at its best and party your way through the numerous gastronomic feasts, music fests and cultural events for every age and taste.

-It's been 25 years and Lollapalooza shows no sign of slowing down when it comes to delivering world-class lineups of the best in rock, pop, indie and electronic music.
+It's been 28 years this year and Lollapalooza shows no sign of slowing down when it comes to delivering world-class lineups.

 Lollapalooza is all about spreading the good vibes so the festival connects you with charities and organisations that improve and save lives.